SAS7178/SAS7178/README.md

 - 🔭 I’m currently working on learning Puppeteer and Nodemailer for TDD aplicational use.
 I just love learnig new techs and the different ways I can functionally impliment them with techs I already have experience!
 I just created my own AI Chatbot(UI) using OpenAI for my AIendpoint.(after a bit of fine tuning)
 - (Ask Smithers...)https://chatbotai-six.vercel.app/ (Try it here!)(First response takes a moment to wake the server up.)
-- 🌱 Looking for new opportunities in my career as a Software Developer contact me!
+- 🌱 Always Looking for new opportunities in my Software Developer career contact me!

 ##
 ##